 Demand first — UX second

 The project is a digital wallet cryptocurrency that allows users to buy, keep, and transfer their cryptocurrency assets, as well as exchange cryptocurrencies within one service.
-The client came to use with a working MVP that had a basic interface built upon a Themeforest template (such templates are used for websites created with the help of WordPress).
+The client came to use a working MVP with a basic interface built upon a Themeforest template (such templates are used for websites created with the help of WordPress).
 Besides the app, they had a simply designed landing page.

 By the end of August 2020, the client knew there was a call for his app — that’s why he decided to upgrade it by developing a well-thought-out UI/UX design and a proper landing page.
 When the client began looking for an agency that would successfully meet his needs, he lucked into a relatable reference: the UI/UX design of Fintarget which is an app for investing.
 The app caught the eye thanks to the easy-to-get interface we created to help newbies in the investment field.
 The client was impressed by our approach to solving problems.